 As attractive as the lease may appear, here are a number of disadvantages.

-- Monthly payments go on forever especially if you lease a car after another.
+- Monthly payments may go on forever, especially if you lease one car after another.

-- Leasing usually costs more than an equivalent loan at the end because you’re paying for the car when it most likely depreciates.
+- Leasing usually costs more than an equivalent loan in the end because you’re paying for the car when it most likely depreciates.

 - Lease contracts specify a limited number of miles to be covered.
 If you go beyond the limit, you will pay an excess mileage penalty for every additional mile.
 On the other hand, there is no credit for unused miles.